DamirGadiev/challenges/arrays/README.md

 ```
 It means that if array `[1, 2, 3, 4, 5]` is rotated by `2` elements left it would
 look as `[3, 4, 5, 1, 2]`.

+Represents 3 ways:

+- Use default php functions to get slice of array, and then swap them.
+- Use iterative method of moving each item.
+- Use reverse array method.